Alibaba-NLP/Vec-RA-ODQA/README.md

 ## Note
 1. Be careful of the version of `transformers` and `pytest`, and please follow the requirements listed in requirements.txt.
-2. Due to networking issues, some of the model in the code is loaded locally.
+2. Due to networking issues, some of the models/metric in the code are loaded locally.
 Please adjust it into your way for loading.